 But you see, having my son start BIG school has me glaring over their daily schedule, knowing no turning back time.

 You guys!
 Do you see what is missing?!

 When are these Kindergartners PLAYING other than recess?

 There is so much curriculum that it takes a lot of energy to understand how to teach and integrate content through play.
 I get it.
 It is a very tall order to teach both at the same time.

 However, If you are a Kindergarten teacher, I urge you to read Purposeful Play.

 So with this, I am desperate to make sure my children that are still home with me have plenty of time to play.
 This shaving cream activity is the ticket in!

 Is shaving cream taste safe?

-I remind the boys that shaving cream is not taste safe, and it will be put away if it goes into their mouth.
+I remind the boys that shaving cream is not taste-safe, and it will be put away if it goes into their mouths.

 Typically, this is enough to keep shaving cream out of their mouth, and my boys understand our sensory play guidelines. (most of the time) I stay close as they play, making sure the shaving cream activity goes as planned.